Mahmud of Ghazni: Legacy

 Reverse in Sanskrit (Sharada script): avyaktam eka muhammada avatāra nrpati mahamuda "There is one Invisible; Muhammad is the avatar; the king is Mahmud".

-The booty brought back to Ghazni was enormous, and contemporary historians (e.g. Abolfazl Beyhaghi, Ferdowsi) give descriptions of the magnificence of the capital, as well as of the conqueror's munificent support of literature.
+Mahmud laid the foundation of Muslim rule in the interior of the Indian subcontinent.
+The booty brought back from India to Ghazni was enormous, and contemporary historians (e.g. Abolfazl Beyhaghi, Ferdowsi) give descriptions of the magnificence of the capital, as well as of the conqueror's munificent support of literature.
 He transformed Ghazni, the first centre of Persian literature, into one of the leading cities of Central Asia, patronizing scholars, establishing colleges, laying out gardens, and building mosques, palaces, and caravansaries.
 Mahmud brought whole libraries from Ray and Isfahan to Ghazni.
 He even demanded that the Khwarizmshah court send its men of learning to Ghazni.

-Mahmud patronized the notable poet Ferdowsi, who after laboring 27 years, went to Ghazni and presented the Shahnameh to him.
-There are various stories in medieval texts describing the lack of interest shown by Mahmud to Ferdowsi and his life's work.
-According to historians, Mahmud had promised Ferdowsi a dinar for every distich written in the Shahnameh (which would have been 60,000 dinars), but later retracted his promise and presented him with dirhams (20,000 dirhams), at that time the equivalent of only 200 dinars.
-His expedition across the Gangetic plains in 1017 inspired Al-Biruni to compose his Tarikh Al-Hind in order to understand the Indians and their beliefs.
-During Mahmud's rule, universities were founded to study various subjects such as mathematics, religion, the humanities, and medicine.

 The Ghaznavid Empire was ruled by his successors for 157 years.
 The expanding Seljuk empire absorbed most of the Ghaznavid west.
-The Ghorids captured Ghazni in 1150, and Mu'izz al-Din (also known as Muhammad of Ghori) captured the last Ghaznavid stronghold at Lahore in 1187.
+In 1173, when the Ghurid ruler Ghiyath al-Din Muhammad captured the city of Ghazni and the Co-ruler Muhammad of Ghori captured the last Ghaznavid stronghold at Lahore in 1187.
+This brought end to the Ghaznavid dynasty.

 Despite Mahmud's remarkable abilities as a military commander, he failed to consolidate his empire's conquests with subtle authority.
 Mahmud also lacked the genius for administration and could not build long term enduring institutions in his state during his reign.

-In honor of Mahmud of Ghazni, the Pakistan Armed Forces named a short-range ballistic missile the Ghaznavi.

-In 2021, Taliban leader Anas Haqqani tweeted praising Mahmud of Ghazni labeling him as a "renowned Muslim warrior & Mujahid of the 10th century" who "established a strong Muslim rule in the region from Ghazni & smashed the idol of Somnath".
+In honour of Mahmud of Ghazni, the Pakistan Armed Forces named a short-range ballistic missile the Ghaznavi.
+In 2021, Taliban leader Anas Haqqani tweeted praising Mahmud of Ghazni labelling him as a "renowned Muslim warrior & Mujahid of the 10th century" who "established a strong Muslim rule in the region from Ghazni & smashed the idol of Somnath".